CLINICAL MENTORS (online)

 before you begin, understand what will be required of our clinical mentors

 A mentor is required to train students in the skills required and make sure they achieve the level of competency associated with each skill.
 All of the didactic material is delivered through the online courses.
 Performance of these skills is learned on the bench in the student’s place of employment.
-The mentor does not serve as a clinical instructor but should be available to answer questions, serve as an evaluator, and check-off core laboratory competencies.
+The mentor is not a clinical instructor but should be available to answer questions, serve as an evaluator, and check-off core laboratory competencies.

 Facilities reserve the right to assign other qualified clinical personnel to assist with the academic efforts of the student on an as-needed basis.
 Educational support facilities (in-house or public systems) should serve as proctors for online written examinations.
 The mentor cannot serve as the student’s proctor.